-General CLI Commands
+General Commands

-The following CLI commands are for general use, except where noted.
-A further section, CLI Firmware Configuration Commands, follows this section, and describes commands specific to configuring the target system's firmware.
+The following Intel® Command Line Interface commands are for general use, except where noted.
+The following section, Firmware Configuration Commands, follows this section, and describes commands specific to configuring the target system's firmware.
+Refer to the documentation provided with your server to determine if a command is supported.